giantswarm/releases/announcements/2020-Week-33/apps.md

-# :zap: This Week in Non-Platform Releases (August 14, 2020):zap:
+# :zap: This Week in Provider-Independent Releases (August 14, 2020):zap:

 **Optional Apps Releases**
 (Can be installed from App Catalogs)